About my teaching

 My approach to teaching

 I offer a highly personalised and individual approach to teaching.
-We all have different personalities, learning styles and experiences; those are the qualities I like to enhance as a teacher for people of all ages from entry level to advanced.
+We all have different personalities, learning styles and experiences; those are the qualities I like to enhance as a teacher for adults from entry level to advanced.

 My teaching is informed by my wealth of experience as a performer: I cover repertoire and encourage improvisation and composition.